DingXiaoH/RepVGG/README.md

 There is an example in **example_pspnet.py**.

 Finetuning with a converted RepVGG also makes sense if you insert a BN after each conv (the converted conv.bias params can be discarded), but the performance may be slightly lower.

-**Q**: How to quantize a RepVGG model?

-**A1**: Post-training quantization.
-After training and conversion, you may quantize the converted model with any post-training quantization method.
-Then you may insert a BN after each conv and finetune to recover the accuracy just like you quantize and finetune the other models.
-This is the recommended solution.

-**A2**: Quantization-aware training.
-During the quantization-aware training, instead of constraining the params in a single kernel (e.g., making every param in {-127, -126, .., 126, 127} for int8) for ordinary models, you should constrain the equivalent kernel (get_equivalent_kernel_bias() in repvgg.py).

 **Q**: I tried to finetune your model with multiple GPUs but got an error.
 Why are the names of params like "stage1.0.rbr_dense.conv.weight" in the downloaded weight file but sometimes like "module.stage1.0.rbr_dense.conv.weight" (shown by nn.Module.named_parameters()) in my model?